shaunakW/shaunakW.github.io/README.md

 In the future, it might use the Canvas API to get homework assignments for whoever is signed in.

+### Piano
+An animated one-octave piano

+In the future, there might be an option to increase the size to two octaves

 ## Projects outside this site
 These will always have a link to them in the navigation bar of this website